- Purchase the complete Expat Arrivals Russia Guide (PDF)

 Postal services in Russia

 The Russian postal service, called Pochta Rossii, is fairly cheap, but slow and unpredictable.
-However, there are many global courier services that operate efficiently for both in-country and international post.
+Fortunately, there are many global courier services that operate efficiently for both in-country and international post.

 Post sent through Pochta Rossii from within Russia can take several weeks to arrive at its destination.
-Post from abroad can take anywhere from one to four months to arrive, as getting through Russian customs is a very long process.
-It is also not unheard of for post to never arrive at its destination.
-It is inadvisable to send or receive any important or time-sensitive documents through Pochta Rossii's services.
+Post from abroad can take anywhere from one to four months to arrive, as getting through Russian customs is a lengthy process.
+It's also not unheard of for post to never arrive at its destination.
+It's therefore inadvisable to send or receive any important or time-sensitive documents through Pochta Rossii's services.

 English-language media in Russia

 English-language media is easily accessible in Russia's larger cities.
-The Moscow Times and The St Petersburg Times are both well-respected English newspapers, and most of the larger Russian newspapers have an English presence online.
+The Moscow Times is a well-respected English newspaper, and most of the larger Russian newspapers have an English presence online.

-On the whole, most expats in Russia do not keep a television in their homes.
 Russian television is dominated by state-controlled media and offers a limited range of programmes.
 Some foreign channels are occasionally available with the most expensive television contracts.
+Most expats use streaming services from their home countries.